uscensusbureau/fismatic/parser.md

 ### Running

-1. Download an SSP(.docx) based on the [FedRamp template](https://www.fedramp.gov/templates/).
+1. Download an SSP as a `.docx` based on the [FedRAMP template](https://www.fedramp.gov/templates/).
 1. Execute the script from within the virtual environment.

    ```sh
    pipenv run python ssp-parse.py <path_to.docx>
    ```

-Outputs a matrix(csv) of difference measures between all control implementation narratives as `matrix.csv`
+Outputs a matrix of difference measures between all control implementation narratives as `matrix.csv`.